Abhay-san/Shopstream/README.md

 | Shrutika Gaikwad | [@Shrutika12345](https://github.com/Shrutika12345) |
 | Sravan Branwal | [@sravan-kb](https://github.com/sravan-kb) |

-This CSV file will required to open Streamlit appp
+ecommerce_orders_dataset.csv

-ecommerce_orders_dataset.csv ( One Should upload this in streamlit to see DashBoard)
+This CSV file will required to open Streamlit app ( One Should upload this in streamlit to see DashBoard)

 streamlit Link :-
 https://shopstream-idprvyfk2pyxhu4xpnkxet.streamlit.app/